InterEdit: Navigating Text-Guided 3D Dyadic Human Motion Editing: Experiments

 \subsection{Implementation Details}

 We implement \textbf{InterEdit} with $N=5$ transformer blocks, each with 16 attention heads and motion embedding dimension 512.
 The text encoder is a frozen CLIP ViT-L/14~\cite{radford2021clip}.
 As the motion teacher, we adopt a frozen contrastively trained motion encoder on InterHuman~\cite{liang2024intergen} to provide semantic target embeddings for plan-token alignment.
 We use $N_M=16$ plan tokens.
 For auxiliary losses, $\lambda_p=0.03$ and $\lambda_f=0.01$, applied at blocks $L_p=3$ and $L_f=5$.
 High-frequency components are down-weighted by 0.25.
 Three DCT bands are used with $r_{\text{low}}=0.08$, $r_{\text{mid}}=0.25$, and $r_{\text{high}}=0.35$, and frequency tokens are randomly dropped with probability $p_f=0.04$.
 Other geometric and interaction losses follow InterGen~\cite{liang2024intergen}.
 Training uses 1000 diffusion steps with a cosine schedule.
 At inference we adopt DDIM sampling (50 steps, $\eta=0$) with classifier-free guidance (drop rate $p_{\text{scfg}}=0.1$, guidance scale $\gamma=3.5$).
 Optimization uses AdamW~\cite{loshchilov2019decoupledweightdecayregularization} ($\beta_1=0.9$, $\beta_2=0.999$), weight decay $2\times10^{-5}$, and peak learning rate $10^{-4}$ with cosine decay and 10 warm-up epochs.
-The model contains 358.8M parameters (85.0M trainable) and is trained for 1500 epochs with batch size 32 on 8 NVIDIA RTX Pro 6000 Blackwell GPUs.
+The full model contains 358.8M parameters including frozen encoders, with 85.0M trainable parameters, close to TIMotion's 81.2M and substantially smaller than InterGen's 251M.
+We train the model for 1500 epochs with batch size 32 on 8 NVIDIA RTX Pro 6000 Blackwell GPUs in about 4h35m, with about 16GB peak GPU memory.
+At inference, InterEdit achieves 2.842 samples/s, comparable to TIMotion's 2.709 samples/s.